ArsyalRaka02/sipena/README.md

 # React Native Boilerplate

-A simple react-native project that used by @arkana to develop mobile apps.
+A simple react-native project that used by @Arsyal to develop mobile apps.

 ## Installed Components